YubaoZhao/ECG-Chat/README.md

 ### Train the Models
 To train and evaluate the ECG CoCa model, please use the scripts in `open_clip/`.

-To pretraining and fine-tuning the ECG-Chat model, please use the scripts in `llava/`.
+To pretrain and fine-tune the ECG-Chat model, please use the scripts in `llava/`.

 The codes for report generation evaluation and RAG are coming soon.